MoeweX/java-sdk/examples/experiments/README.md

 - Git-commit: 7b8acff6

-Motivation: Find out whether two partitions infleunces reminder creation latency
+Motivation: Find out whether two partitions infleunces reminder creation latency (quite similar to exp2a)

 Setup:
 - Activated experimental metadata feature for this experiment, the others were without this feature